 Of course the lifestyle and genetic factors listed above may influence hormone levels, so there’s a chicken/egg component to this as well.

 “It’s difficult to untangle,” said Gunther Meinlschmidt, a psychobiologist at the University of Basel in Switzerland who led this new study on oxytocin.
 “It might go in both directions, sort of a vicious circle.”

-Oxytocin is released in labor and during breastfeeding, but it’s also released when you feel safe or in love, as the result of a good massage of touch and when it’s dark, and during orgasm.
-Oxytocin production is inhibited by vasopressin, the flight or fight hormone.
+Oxytocin is released in labor and during breastfeeding, but it’s also released when you feel safe or in love (e.g. the result of a good massage, when it’s dark, and during orgasm.)
+Oxytocin production is inhibited by vasopressin, the fight or flight hormone.
 This is why labor sometimes stalls if you become extremely worried and fearful of someone or something that you perceive as threatening to you.
-(And explains why having good, reassuring continuous labor support has been shown to actually shorten the length of labors and reduce the need for medical interventions.)
+It also explains why having good, reassuring, and continuous labor support has been shown to actually shorten the length of labors and reduce the need for medical interventions.

-I’m not sure this study has much to offer but I’m always enthusiastic about oxytocin and/or postpartum depression research.
+I’m not sure that this study has much to offer, but I’m always enthusiastic about oxytocin and/or postpartum depression research.

-- Make sure you feel very comfortable and trusting of your care-provider and if not, switch.
+- Make sure you feel very comfortable and trusting of your health-care provider and if not, switch.

 - Get support with breastfeeding (because it can be hard at first but can eventually be very nice and certainly healthy for mom and baby).

-- Dim on the lights and have sex (or at least orgasms) whenever you want.
+- Dim the lights and have sex (or at least orgasms) whenever you want.